-Nutmeg uses a sliding fee scale based on three different investment styles: fixed allocation portfolios, fully managed portfolios, and socially responsible portfolios.
+Nutmeg uses a sliding fee scale based on four different investment styles: Fully Managed, Smart Alpha, Socially Responsible and Fixed Allocation portfolios.

-Fixed allocation portfolios are the cheapest because you have no options and Nutmeg doesn’t need to service them as frequently.
+Fixed allocation portfolios are the cheapest because of the low touch approach taken, as Nutmeg doesn’t need to service them as frequently.
 The annual fees for fixed allocation portfolios include:

 - 0.45% up to £100k

 You also pay investment fund costs to the fund providers.
 Fixed allocation costs are an average of 0.17% per annum.

 A fully managed or socially responsible portfolio costs significantly more than the basic portfolio:

 - 0.35% beyond £100k